blindnet-io/product-management/refs/notion-of-privacy/notion-of-privacy.md

 Therefore, we believe that a properly designed Internet System is designed for Privacy-enabled Connectedness.

 The Privacy-enabled Connectedness is achieved through the following design principles:

-- **No Access without Control**.
+#### **No Access without Control**

 The system is designed to prevent any form of access to the user or to the user’s data without giving user the control over such access.

-Examples:
+> **Examples**
+>
-A system collecting user’s data over a web form and storing the data unencrypted in a database is not designed to prevent any form of access to the user or to the user’s data without giving user the control over such access.
+> A system collecting user’s data over a web form and storing the data unencrypted in a database is not designed to prevent any form of access to the user or to the user’s data without giving user the control over such access.
 A system collecting data end-to-end encrypted for clearly identified target consumers, is.

-- **Distributed Control for Distributed Access**.
+#### Distributed Control for Distributed Access

 A system collecting user’s data, that shares this data with other systems, is designed to propagate any access-related instruction given by the user across the receiving systems.
 (No loose ends)

-Examples:
+> **Examples**
+>
-When a user deletes their data from one system, a properly designed system allows the user to have the delete action propagated to other systems to which the data was transmitted.
+> When a user deletes their data from one system, a properly designed system allows the user to have the delete action propagated to other systems to which the data was transmitted.
 A poorly designed system only deletes the data from its own storage.

 [^1]: Altman I (1975) The environment and social behavior.
 Wadsworth, Belmont
 [^2]: Sedikides, C. & Spencer, S.J.
 (Eds.)
 (2007).
 The Self.
 New York: Psychology Press